-3.7.1 FUEL STORAGE
+3.7.1.
+FUEL STORAGE

-Fuel for the generator and other machinery is stored in secondary containment within the garden/storage shed.
-All equipment is inspected prior to each use.
+Fuel for heating and generators is stored in secondary containment.
+All equipment is inspected prior to each use (sometimes daily).
 Maintenance varies based on manufacturers requirements and oil changes for all equipment as well as all other maintenance is done at a certified maintenance facility.

-3.7.2 BEST MANAGEMENT PRACTICES
+3.7.2.
+BEST PRACTICAL TREATMENT OR CONTROLS

-Best Management Practices (BMPs), also known as BPTCs in the Cannabis General Order, are employed when storing, handling, mixing, application and disposal of all fertilizers, pesticides and fungicides.
+Best Practical Treatment or Controls (BPTCs) are employed when storing, handling, mixing, application and disposal of all fertilizers, pesticides and fungicides.
 All nutrients, pesticides and fungicides are in a locked storage room, and contained within water-tight, locked and labeled containers in accordance with manufactures instruction.
-Application rates will be tracked and reported with the end of the year monitoring report required in the SWRCB Cannabis General Order.
+Application rates will be tracked and reported with the end of the year monitoring report required in the Site Management Plan (SMP).
 Employees responsible for application are trained to handle, mix, apply or dispose of pesticides/fungicides with proper hand, eye body and respiratory protection in accordance with the manufacturer's recommendations.
+See the SMP for complete BPTC specifications for the use and storage of regulated products.
 Maromo, LLC uses rubbing alcohol for sanitizing and cleaning.

-3.7.3 FERTILIZERS
+3.7.3.
+FERTILIZERS